anyafp/ece4960/labs.md

 # Labs

 There will be 13 labs in total.
-This page contains all the lab writeups and embedded videos that walk through what was done in each lab.
+This page contains all the lab writeups, images, and embedded videos that walk through what was done in each lab.